Dathasai1234/Personal-Notes/compute services/AVD/AZ-140/AVD's.md

 - It is recommended that you deploy no more than 5000 VM's per subscription per region (applies for both pooled and personal host pools).
 - You can increase the resources of multi-session host pool to accommodate more user sessions.
+- For automated session-host scaling tools, the limits are amount 2,500 VM's per sub per region as the VM status interaction consumes more resources.
+- For enterprise environments with more than 5000 VM's per Azure subscription in the same region.
+You can create multiple Azure subscription with hub-spoke architecture and connect them via V-net peering.
+You could also deploy VMs in different regions in same subscription to increase the number of VMs
+-